AidOnline01/abn-amro/README.md

 Docker is used to ensure that all the team member will be able to quickly setup project locally, and to be confident that we have the same environment and packages.

 ## Webpack
 Webpack is used to bundle the project, proccess and optimize assests, compile Typescript and Vue to javascript consumed by browser.

+## Typescript
+Typescript is used to prevent typing error, and enforce better self-documenting code.

+## Eslint
+Eslint is used to enforce same code style across the project.